Create your Catalog File

 - Q: What is catalog ingestion?

-- A: Catalog ingestion allows Amazon to surface your content on entertainment devices such as Fire TV, Echo Show, and Echo Spot.
+- A: Catalog ingestion allows Amazon to surface movie and TV show content on entertainment devices such as Fire TV and Echo Show.

 - Q: At a high level, what's the typical process for catalog ingestion?

-- A: Basically, you create a catalog file that contains your media metadata.
+- A: In a nutshell, you create a catalog file that contains your media metadata.
 The catalog file follows Amazon's Catalog Data Format (CDF) schema.
 After validating your catalog file, you then upload it to Amazon's AWS S3 service, and then verify that there were no errors during the ingestion process.

 - Q: How often should we go through this process of updating our catalog?